ietf-teep/architecture/draft-ietf-teep-architecture.md

 the files can be encrypted end-to-end between an SP and a TEE.
 However, there must be some means of provisioning the decryption key into the TEE and/or some means of the SP securely learning a public key of the TEE that it can use to encrypt.
-One way to do this is for the SP to run its own TAM, merely to distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
+One way to do this is for the SP to run its own TAM so that it can distribute the decryption key via the TEEP protocol, and the key file can be a dependency in the manifest of the encrypted TA.
 Thus, the TEEP Agent would look at the TA manifest, determine there is a dependency with a TAM URI of the